Share this page?

 Chronic eczema?
 Keeping short nails isn’t enough!

-A colleague who I hadn't seen in a while stopped me outside the hospital and asked about his little girl's troublesome eczema.
+A colleague who I hadn't seen in a while stopped me outside the hospital and asked for advice about his little girl's troublesome eczema.
 He said it didn't seem that allergy was important, and he was hoping that there was a way I could help.

 I suggested that the habit of scratching can be more important than allergy.